 More Info About Me (for those who are fond of reading):

 I have a passion for wellness optimization.
 I love helping my clients reach their health goals.

 I've received over 2,000 class hours of massage training.
 Only 500 hours are required for certification as a massage therapist, and 657 hours of training is the national average.
 I've found that the additional training has a tendency to lead to better long term outcomes for my clients.
 It's a rewarding feeling to frequently get to see and hear about those results.
 I have over ten thousand hours of massage in practice...and I'm still learning new things!
 The body is an amazing vehicle.

 The bulk of my education in the massage field took place at the Western Institute of Neuromuscular Therapy (1,000 hrs) and through the Advanced Neuromuscular Therapist's program at the National Holistic Institute (450 hrs) where I graduated with honors and learned a lot about trigger points and orthopedic assessments.
-More recently, I've been studying Rolfing-type structural integration and myofascial release work, and other techniques that cross multiple disciplines involving (human) bodywork, yet still within the scope of massage therapy.
+More recently, I studied Rolfing-type structural integration and myofascial release work, and other techniques that cross multiple disciplines involving (human) bodywork, yet still within the scope of massage therapy.
 By matching the treatment technique to the pathology of the condition based on ongoing assessment, we facilitate a higher state of return to optimal function and wellness, and help to prevent potential future injuries.

-Lastly I've studied nutrition and health as a hobby for nearly 20 years, and am currently in school for nutritionist certification.
+Lastly I've studied nutrition and health as a hobby for over 20 years, and am currently in school for nutritionist certification.
 I've acquired quite a bit of knowledge in this field which has drastically improved my quality of life, and I'm happy to share what I've learned when applicable and upon request.
 And I have some amazing physicians, chiropractors, and physical therapists in my referral network.